 Prevent web browsers from saving sign-in credentials

-You can prevent browsers such as Chrome from saving end user's sign-in credentials for Okta as well as for third-party apps accessed through the Okta Dashboard.
+With the Okta Browser Plugin, end-users can prevent browsers from saving their sign-in credentials for Okta as well as for third-party apps accessed through the Okta End User Dashboard.
 Okta username and password are the most important credentials for an Okta user.
-These credentials are the key for accessing all information and apps saved on the Okta Dashboard.
+These credentials are the key for accessing all information and apps saved on the Okta End User Dashboard.
 Preventing web browsers from saving this information increases the security of your end user's accounts.